izderadicka/audioserve/README.md

 Command line
 ------------

-Check with `audioserve -h`.
-Only two required arguments are shared secrect (or option `--no-authentication` for public access) and root of media library (as noted above you can have severals libraries).
+Audioserve can take parameters from command line, environment variables and config file.
+For command line arguments check them with `audioserve -h`.
+Generally you need to provide shared secrect (or option `--no-authentication` for public access) and root of media library (as noted above you can have severals libraries).

 `audioserve`  is server executable and it also needs web client files , which are `index.html` and `bundle.js`, which are defaultly in `./client/dist`, but their location can by specified by argument `-c`.

+For majority of command line arguments there is also appropriate environment variable, which starts with prefix `AUDIOSERVE_` and then command line argument name (without leading dashes) transcribed from kebab-case to SCREAMING_SNAKE_CASE, so for instance argument `--shared-secret` has coresponding env. variable `AUDIOSERVE_SHARED_SECRET`.

+All audioserve parameters can be also provided in configuration file via `--config` argument.
+Configuration file is in YAML format and somehow coresponds to command line arguments, but not exactly.
+Easiest way how to create config file is to use argument `--print-config`, which prints current configuration, including all used arguments to standard output.

 Android client
 --------------